Introducing Functional Interfaces: Stunning Symphony of Beautiful Code

 This snippet tests if a number is even.

-is a functional interface that takes one parameter (Integer
+Predicateis a functional interface that takes one parameter (Integerin this case) and returns aboolean.The lambda expression

 Consumer Interface